 Stridulation is by rubbing the wings together.
 Their food is other insects.
 Eggs are laid in the soil where they overwinter and hatch the following spring.

-On the left is the oak bush cricket, Meconema thalassinum.
+Above is the oak bush cricket, Meconema thalassinum.
 This is a female, note the curved ovipositor she will use to lay her eggs under the bark of deciduous trees.
 A fully grown one will be 13 - 17 mm long, with an ovipositor 8 - 9 mm long.
 Nymphs are seen from May - August, and adults from August - October.

 Both sexes have functional wings at maturity.
 Though she is called the oak bush cricket, these crickets can be found in a variety of habitats, and are commonly found in lighted rooms at night, though they are weak fliers.
 In England they are found in or near woodlands, where they are active after dark from around August to November.

 The antennae are much longer than the body and are filiform and whip-like.
 This species is unusual in that unlike most other species the males can stridulate (make a noise by rubbing body parts together) only very weakly by rubbing the forewings.
 However males do generate sound by "drumming" with one hind leg on a leaf to attract females.
 They feed on small insects and are active predators.

 Above is the mole cricket, Gryllotalpa gryllotalpa, in the family Gryllotalpidae.
 There are 60 species in the world, but only one species in northern Europe, and it is 35 - 46 mm long, and is light chestnut coloured with velvety hairs.
 In the UK it is a protected species and is found in just a few locations in southern England.